 - Nose Aspirator to clear the nasal passage post the swim.

-As long as you are well prepared and have taken the necessary precautions, swimming is going to be safe and fun.
+As long as you are well prepared and have taken the necessary precautions, swimming for babies is going to be safe and fun.
 Swimming is truly one of the best ways to spend quality time by unwinding with your little munchkin.
 Grab your swim bag and head off for fun at the pool.
 Learn more about Sun damage and Protection for Babies.